dataiku/dss-plugin-ai-art/doc/index.rst

 A CUDA-capable GPU with at least 6 GB of VRAM is recommended.
 You can run the plugin without a GPU, but it will be significantly slower.

-If you're using a CUDA GPU, CUDA must be installed on the server.
+If you're using a CUDA GPU, the NVIDIA drivers must be installed on the server.
 For installation instructions, see
-`NVIDIA CUDA Installation Guide for Linux <cuda-install-guide_>`_.
+`NVIDIA Driver Installation Quickstart Guide <nvidia-install-guide_>`_.

 Download weights
 ----------------